(Grasshopper Adventures is pat of the Flight Centre Travel Group)

 - when you provide information, or use our services, on social media.

-Unless you choose to do so under a pseudonym or anonymously, we may also collect your personal information (other than sensitive information) when you complete surveys or provide us with feedback.
+Unless you choose to do so using a pseudonym or anonymously, we may also collect your personal information (other than sensitive information) when you complete surveys or provide us with feedback.

 We will only process your information, where:

-- you have given your consent to such processing (which you may withdraw at any time, as detailed at section 8 below);
+- you have given your voluntary consent to such processing (which you may withdraw at any time, as detailed at section 4 above);

 - the processing is necessary to provide our services to you;